 Stand up for the next generation!

 Our series of FREE screenings is especially designed for high school students.
-This past year we have screened documentaries for almost 1000 students.
+This past year we have screened documentaries for over 1000 students.
 Our team is a successful partner in visual media education and in raising human rights awareness.
 Screenings are followed by a discussion where we invite teachers, critics, well-travelled journalists, and human rights activists to take part and encourage students to talk about their feelings and opinions about the films.
 These programs are quite popular; many students participating in the program have had no other opportunity to see such thought-provoking films for free.
-Since its inception, the program has provided more than 7000 students with free screenings.
+Since its inception, the program has provided more than 8000 students with free screenings.
 Please help us to continue this outstanding program.

 WHAT DO YOU GET FOR YOUR SUPPORT?